Schumerlab/doc/ONT_sequencing_data_acquisition.md

 We have a P2 Solo, which can run 2 flowcells at once.
 This machine cost $25,000 so please be careful with it.

 ### Computer
-The computer is a powerful/beautiful but finicky machine.
+The computer is a powerful but finicky machine.
 This is mostly because of what we’re asking it to do.
-It runs some of the latest Nvidia GPUs, but is on the Ubuntu 22.04 OS.
+It has some of the latest Nvidia GPUs, but runs on the Ubuntu 22.04 OS.
 This causes some problems with the drivers and prevents live basecalling.
 We currently run the sequencer without basecalling (outputting pod5 raw data) and then basecall on Sherlock.
 This precludes analyses requiring adaptive sampling.
 We will update to Ubuntu 24.04 soon, which will hopefully solve these problems.
 We’ve been getting help from Eric Campbell from IT when the issues are too complex for us to address.
 The computer has a UPS which prevents restarts after short power interruption, which messes up the drivers, and also has a wired ethernet connection.

 **Note**: if you turn on the P2, but it doesn't light up and minknow doesn't see it, there might be a problem with the thunderbolt controller being enabled (BIOS menu).
 Restarting the computer might fix the issue.